verenablaschke/kindle-dict/README.md

 Since Kindle e-readers unfortunately don't come with any Norwegian (Bokmål) dictionaries, here is a simple way for creating one based on [dict.cc](deno.dict.cc) data.
-The resulting dictionary contains ca. 24.800 NB > DE entries and can be used like any other Kindle dictionary.
+The resulting dictionary can be used like any other Kindle dictionary.
+It contains ca. 24.800 uninflected NB > DE entries plus (regularly) inflected forms for most verbs, nouns and adjectives.

 With slight changes, these files can be used to create other bilingual dictionaries based on [other dict.cc language pairs](https://browse.dict.cc/).